itsEzz/svelte-axios-plus/README.md

 ## Manual Requests

-On the client, requests are executed when the component renders using a Svelte port of the  `useEffect` react hook.
+On the client, requests are executed when the component renders using the Svelte `$effect` rune.

 This may be undesirable, as in the case of non-GET requests.
 By using the `manual` option you can skip the automatic execution of requests and use the return value of `axiosPlus` to execute them manually, optionally providing configuration overrides to `axios`.